wazuh/wazuh/src/shared_modules/content_manager/README.md

 > For simplicity, only the usage case related configurations are shown.

-The config above will make the Content Manager to launch each `5` seconds an orchestration that will download the content from the API `https://jsonplaceholder.typicode.com/todos/1` and store the content in `/tmp/output_folder`.
+The configuration above will make the Content Manager to launch each `5` seconds an orchestration that will download the content from the API `https://jsonplaceholder.typicode.com/todos/1` and store the content in `/tmp/output_folder`.

 ```bash